jomjol/AI-on-the-edge-device/FeatureRequest.md

 * Implementation of an authentication mechanism.

-#### #8 MQTT configurable readout intervall
+#### #8 MQTT configurable readout interval

-Make the readout intervall configurable via MQTT.
+Make the readout interval configurable via MQTT.

 * Change the mqtt part to receive and process input and not only sending